AReD-Soft/CHost/README.md

 ## Key Capabilities

 - Edit the system `hosts` file via **Magisk mount overlay**
-- Preserve system integrity by avoiding direct `/system` writes
+- Preserve system integrity by avoiding direct writes to `/system`
 - Manage host entries dynamically through **KernelSU WebUI**
+- Automatic backup of host configurations
+- Execution logging for traceability and debugging
-- Modular and flexible design
+- Modular and flexible design suitable for advanced workflows

-- Suitable for experimental and production-oriented setups
+---

+## Backup and Logging

+CHost automatically maintains backups and execution logs to ensure recoverability and transparency.

+### Backup Location
+All backups and execution logs are stored under: `/storage/emulated/0/chost`

+(or equivalently accessible as `internal_storage/chost` depending on file manager and Android version)

+### Backup Behavior
+- The original `hosts` file is backed up before any modification
+- Multiple backup snapshots may be retained depending on configuration
+- Backups can be manually restored in case of misconfiguration or system issues

+### Execution Logs
+- Each execution records operational details and status
+- Logs are intended for:
+  - Debugging
+  - Issue reporting
+  - Emergency recovery analysis

+In emergency scenarios, these backups allow you to **restore a known-good state** without reflashing or reinstalling modules.

 ---